workleap/wl-r2wc/README.md

 ### Main logic in React

-Just build your regular react components and put them in the `react` folder.
+Just build your regular React components and put them in the `react` folder.

 You are free to create any kind of React component, just there are some rules for **exposed** components: